bagisto/bagisto-docs/index.md

       `http(s)://example.com/public`

 2. Try our old fashioned way to install Bagisto:

-    - Execute these commands below as in their order
+    - Execute this commands for create project

     ```
-      1. composer create-project bagisto/bagisto
+      composer create-project bagisto/bagisto
     ```

+    - Execute by bagisto commands :

+        ```
+          php artisan bagisto:install
+        ```
+         **Features of this command**

+        #  **Note :** It will check if the .env file is already created or not, if already created then please fill the following details in .env file :

+            -   APP_TIMEZONE
+            -   APP_LOCALE
+            -   LOG_CHANNEL
+            -   APP_CURRENCY
+            -   DB_DATABASE
+            -   DB_USERNAME
+            -   DB_PASSWORD

+         - It will create .env and then by asking the below options :
+            -  Please select the default locale or press enter to continue [en]:
+            -  Please enter the default timezone [Asia/Kolkata]:
+            -  Please enter the default currency [USD]:
+            -  What is the database name to be used by bagisto?:
+            -  What is your database username?:
+            -  What is your database password?:

+         -  Migrate all tables into database

+         -  Seeds basic data for bagisto kickstart

+         -  Publish Assets and Configurations

+         -  Link Storage Directory To Public Directory

+         -  Composer Autoload

+        After that run php artisan serve to start using Bagisto Cheers!

+    - Execute by Composer Command

-    - Now configure your database:
+      - Configure your database:

-      If the command above was completed successfully, then you'll find the directory **bagisto** and all of its available code.
+      If the command (Step 1) above was completed successfully, then you'll find the directory **bagisto** and all of its available code.

       Find file **_.env_** inside the  **bagisto** directory and set the environment variables listed below: